Watch out for fake dealer sites

 • Pull up the address of the seller on Google Earth, or better yet visit the seller in person to confirm a brick-and-mortar location exists.

 • Insist on seeing the equipment.
-Request a video call to view the equipment when shopping from a distance.
+Request a video call to view the equipment when shopping from a distance or ask a trusted third party to inspect it on your behalf.

 Consult with Others